*Average Read Time: 3 minutes

 But is traveling safe?
 Well, the truth of the matter is, if you listen to science - the answer is no, it's not safe.
 Not right now.
 However, the decision to travel, or not to travel, is a profoundly personal one during risky times like these.

 All of us here at MFM are transplants.
 Staying locked up as required during quarantine was a necessary evil we all willingly participated in (and will again, if we must).
-However, many of us have not seen our families since Christmas or even longer (last summer).
-So in the past few weeks we have each individually decided if, how, and when we would venture "home" to visit relatives.
+However, many of us have to travel in order to see our families or they must travel to us.
+So as the pandemic has raged on we have each individually decided if, how, and when we would venture "home" to visit relatives.
 Some of us decided to drive rather than fly.
 Some decided to fly.
-Some decided to continue to wait until this Christmas.
-The decisions were made based on emotion in consultation with our families and without judgement from one another.
+The decisions were made and will continue to be made based on emotion in consultation with our families and without judgement from one another.

 Regardless of whether or not you personally decide to travel this summer or at any point during the remainder of this pandemic, that decision is truly yours.
 It is up to you and your family, your friends, and your loved ones.
 The only advice we can give with any educated certainty is if, and when you do decide to travel, please wear a mask.
 Pack hand sanitizer.
 Wash your hands frequently and obey social distancing guidelines whenever possible.
 Your decision to protect yourself could ultimately ensure those you're traveling to see stay safe and healthy during your visit and long after you're gone.